abcwcm/Cao_Epicardium/README.md

 ## Marker gene detection

-We used two complementary approaches to identify genes that may be representative of a given cell cluster: Seurat's \texttt{FindAllMarkers} approach and the method implemented in \texttt{SC3} \citep{Kiselev2017}.
+We used two complementary approaches to identify genes that may be representative of a given cell cluster: Seurat's `FindAllMarkers()` approach and the method implemented in `SC3` (Kiselev2017).
 To determine the most robust candidate genes, we compared the results of both methods, using an adjusted p-value cutoff of 1\% and minimum log fold change of 0.8 for Seurat markers as well as a minimum AUROC value for SC3 markers of 0.7.

 ## Trajectory Inference

-To infer the developmental order of certain subpopulations, particularly within the regenerating samples (d3, d7), we applied two different trajectory reconstruction algorithms: \texttt{Monocle~3} and \texttt{slingshot} \citep{monocle3,slingshot}.
+To infer the developmental order of certain subpopulations, particularly within the regenerating samples (d3, d7), we applied `Monocle3`.
-Trajectory reconstruction methods typically need to achieve two key functions: (i)~identification of the number and relationships of lineages (cells of similar transcription states), and (ii)~calculation of a pseudotime measure that represents each cell's position along the trajectory in relationship to the terminal lineage.
+Trajectory reconstruction methods typically need to achieve two key functions:

+1. identification of the number and relationships of lineages (cells of similar transcription states), and
+2. calculation of a pseudotime measure that represents each cell's position along the trajectory in relationship to the terminal lineage.

-We generally followed the instructions of the Trapnell Lab for applying the latest installment of the Monocle suite (\url{https://cole-trapnell-lab.github.io/monocle3/monocle3_docs/}).
+We generally followed the instructions of the Trapnell Lab for applying the latest installment of the Monocle suite (<https://cole-trapnell-lab.github.io/monocle3/monocle3_docs/>).
 In brief, we converted the read counts into a monocle object, and re-processed the data using \texttt{preprocess\_cds()} with the number of dimensions set to 100.
 Cells were clustered with \texttt{cluster\_cells()}, which relies on Louvain community detection similar to Seurat, but using the UMAP dimensions.
 To identify the trajectories of individual cells through the UMAP space, \texttt{learn\_graph()} was used.
 To determine pseudotime values, root nodes were identified for each partition (as determined in the previous step) and pseudotime values were calculated based on each cell's projection on the principal graph.

 ## GO Term Overrepresentation